 Be your best!
 Being prepared makes for a more confident candidate.

 It may seem obvious, but make sure you have showered before the interview and are dressed appropriately.
 Choose attire that is modest and professional.
-This means no low cut tops or flip-flops.
+This means no low-cut tops or flip-flops.
 Just as important, be prepared to answer any and all questions.
-It’s always better to over prepare than to have the deer in the headlights look.
+It’s always better to over-prepare than to have the deer in the headlights look.
 There are many websites available that can equip you for your interview by providing common interview questions.
 Take some extra time to review these so you can be self-assured during your time with the hiring manager.

-With some discipline and forethought, you can avoid these common faux pas.
+With some discipline and forethought, you can avoid this common faux pas.
 The crucial component is to anticipate your interview by finding your flaws and correcting them before you meet with the hiring manager.
 Instead of hurting your job search, you can make yourself stand out among the crowd!